Skip to main content

 3. Group By: Select the field to group data by. (e.g., category, date)

-• X-axis/Y-axis: Specify fields to map to axes depending on the chart type.
+• X-axis/Y-axis: Specify the fields to map to axes depending on the chart type.

 Supported Aggregation Functions